 If your next interaction should be based on how they answered a previous question, select Previous answer.

-If this visitor already had a conversation with your bot on a previous visit, you may have saved contact fields from it.
+If this visitor already had a conversation with your chatbot on a previous visit, you may have saved contact fields from it.
 You can route to the next interaction based on that saved contact field.

 Examples of routing scenarios